fsist/future-streams/README.md

 - Copy to main project (presumably in a different namespace like streams2 for the duration of the migration)
 - Maybe make Consumer a trait, and replace instantiations with implementations where possible to save the cost of extra Funcs
 - Add build* methods on stream components other than Sink
+- Replace calls to XxxFunc.apply with new XxxFunc implementations.
+This includes combinators in Func.scala as well as external uses.

 # future-streams